adlerosn/stream_heart_beat_from_BLE_into_HTTP/README.md

-# Heart Rate BLE to HTTP
+# Heart Beat from BLE into HTTP

 Slight modification of an opensource template to be able to retrieve heart sensor data from my Amazfit GTR2 and upload it into a [stream-focused data processing pipeline](https://github.com/adlerosn/stream_heart_beat_from_HTTP).